PeterLinX/beta/README.md

+#THIS REPO IS NOW ON MAINNETWORK

+Neo, GAS, NEP Tokens, BTC, LTC and ETH wallets are activated.
+At the moment MUST manually save your LTC and ETH private keys until update is pushed.

 # Morpheus Wallet

 Morpheus is an all-in-one client-side desktop wallet that allows you to send and receive NEO/GAS and other popular cryptocurrencies as well as monitor and manages your portfolio.